 Indeed, only one driver has won more World Championship F1 races and titles – Michael Schumacher, with 91 and 7 respectively.
-Lewis has now equalled the number of F1 titles of Juan-Manuel Fangio with 5.
+Lewis has now surpassed the five F1 titles of Juan-Manuel Fangio.

 This begs the question that is one of the most hotly contested on the many F1 forums: is Lewis Hamilton one of the all time ‘greats’ of Grand Prix racing?